Victoria Howard: Personal life

 Victoria Wishikin married Marc Dan Wacheno, a son of a Clackamas tribal chief at Grand Ronde, at about fifteen.
 She had nine children with him, many of whom died before her as a result of the disease and poverty at Grand Ronde.
 In 1903, at the age of 38, Victoria Wishikin Wacheno married Eustace Howard, a Santiam Kalapuyan from Grand Ronde.

 Victoria Howard died on September 26, 1930, possibly as a result of a hit-and-run car accident while walking her grandchildren to church.
 She left her husband Eustace, their daughter and two granddaughters.

 Legacy

 Despite the enforced break in the cultural transmission of her people, together with the distress of forced migration, disease, political treachery, and intertribal strife, a record of Howard's creative and artistic expression remains in her songs, poetry, and performances.
 In a 2021 publication, twenty-five of Howard's spoken-word performances were edited into verse form.
 The publication also contains original annotations taken from Melville Jacobs' publications of Howard's corpus of songs and stories.

-Efforts are also being made by the Confederated Tribes of the Grand Ronde Community and others to keep Chinook Wawa, formerly known as Chinuk Jargon, alive.
+Efforts are also being made by the Confederated Tribes of the Grand Ronde Community and others to keep Chinook Jargon, called Chinuk Wawa at Grand Ronde, alive.

 A new dictionary too, distributed by the University of Washington Press, draws for its contents on the legacy of many Chinook speakers and story tellers including Howard.